leojuvonen/r-government-debt-analysis/README.md

 * (**): Statistically significant at 95% level
 * (***): Statistically significant at 99% level

 The results suggest that the variables are mostly unstationary before differencing.
 The test values were not statistically significant except for a few exceptions.
-The symbol Δ represents differencing and the tests were all significant at 99% level.
+The symbol Δ represents differencing and the tests were all significant at 99% level on the differenced variables.